 The news that CBFC has accepted the film after consultation with historians and with some cuts may ignite thoughts that they have done their due diligence but the reality is not the same.
 The name change, for example, was frivolous as the legend of ‘Padmaavati’ was also known as ‘Padmaavat’.
 So, this change actually does not take off the reference from the historic queen.
 If they really needed to remove the reference, why didn’t they change it to something irrelevant, like ‘Fairy Queen’ or ‘Historic Queen’ or something completely irrelevant that could have taken away the whole reference to history?

-Initially, the director Sanjay Leela Bhansali, stated he had represented the history but then the history itself was in question.
+Initially, the director Sanjay Leela Bhansali stated he had represented the history but then the history itself was in question.
 Because the history is also colored and the Royal family has expressed their displeasure over showing the distorted facts and features as history.
 A royal family lady dancing in lusty moves in front of commoners itself is a big disrespect for the family and the woman in question.
 Some historians even raised the question that if queen Padmini really existed.
-But the question on creative freedom is not whether she existed, question is how the Rajput culture and Rajput Royal Family was shown in the movie, even after all the CBFC cuts.
+But the question on creative freedom is not whether she existed, the question is how the Rajput culture and Rajput Royal Family was shown in the movie, even after all the CBFC cuts.